bkudria/speakeasy/docs/instructions.md

 - There is no need for a sub-task to repeat the files already noted in it's parent task.
 - Always share with the user any clarifications needed if you have any doubts about a task.

-File Visibility Guidelines:
+# File Visibility Guidelines:
 1. Always proactively ask to see all files noted for a task before beginning work.
 2. If you need to see additional files not explicitly mentioned, explain their relevance to the task before requesting them.
 3. Never propose changes to files whose contents you have not seen.

+# Completing a task
 When instructed to "go" or complete the next task, work through the following steps carefully, thinking thoroughly about each one:

 1. Identify the next uncompleted task or sub-task in the task list.
 2. Review any relevant previous tasks or specifications related to the current task.
 3. Analyze the task requirements and current code.
 4. Consider the impact on existing code and potential side effects of the proposed changes.
- 5. Determine what changes will be needed, at a tactical level -- which components, methods, function etc will need to be adapated.
+5. Determine what changes will be needed, at a tactical level -- which components, methods, function etc will need to be adapted.
 Be fine-grained.
-Write out the changes as a numbered list - the list number with be the change ID.
 6. Scope the necessary changes if needed:
    1. Estimate the size -- the level of effort  -- of each change, according to this Fibonacci scale:
-      1 point: A straight-forward edit of 1 or 2 lines adjacent lines 2 points: A bigger change, requiring some nuance, decision-making, or judgment calls 3 points: An even larger change, requiring 1-point edits to more than one component (method, class, or file) 5 points: A change requiring 2-point edits to one or more components, or edits to more than two components 8 points: A change requiring edits to 3 or more components, or multiple 3-point edits 13 points: A change requiring edits to 4 or more components, or multiple edits summing to 5 points or more 21 points: A change requiring edits to 5 or more components, or multiple edits summing to 8 points or more … and so on
+      - 1 point: A straight-forward edit of 1 or 2 lines adjacent lines
+      - 2 points: A bigger change, requiring some nuance, decision-making, or judgment calls
+      - 3 points: An even larger change, requiring 1-point edits to more than one component (method, class, or file)
+      - 5 points: A change requiring 2-point edits to one or more components, or edits to more than two components
+      - 8 points: A change requiring edits to 3 or more components, or multiple 3-point edits
+      - 13 points: A change requiring edits to 4 or more components, or multiple edits summing to 5 points or more
+      - 21 points: A change requiring edits to 5 or more components, or multiple edits summing to 8 points or more
+      - … and so on
    2. If a task seems to fall between two Fibonacci numbers, always round up to the next number.
  7. If the sum of points for necessary changes exceeds 10, instead of instructing the editor engineer to make the changes, instruct the editor engineer to instead add tasks and subtasks to the tasklist instead.
     1. Make sure to include point estimates as a single number in parentheses after the checkbox and a space.
     2. Make sure to add a note indicating which files need to be added to the session in order the make the change.
     3. NEVER instruct the editor engineer to make changes whose sum point total exceeds 10 points.
 8. Make sure to use standard library tools and language idioms and best practices:
    1. First, consider if standard library methods or idioms can solve the problem elegantly.
    2. Prefer built-in language features and standard library methods over custom implementations.
    3. Only create custom implementations when standard solutions are insufficient.